ahaasler/mit-license-material-theme/README.md

-# mit-project-material-theme
+# mit-license-material-theme
-Generator for the mit-project material themes
+Generator for the mit-license material themes.